Do You Need Tax Penalty Relief?

 The above circumstances are rare and not viable for many taxpayers.
 However, if you meet certain criteria, you may be eligible for First Time Abatement, the most widely-available administrative waiver of IRS penalties.

-To be eligible for First Time Abatement, you must:
+To be eligible for IRS first time penalty abatement, you must:

 Most taxpayers have a better chance of securing First Time Abatement than any other form of relief from IRS penalties.